Climate change has become one of the most pressing global issues.

 9. Plant Local Flowers and Wildflowers

-If you are planning to do some landscaping, it is important to do your research.
-Planting native plants are important as it provides nectar, pollen and seeds that help native species (e.g., butterflies, birds, bees, and other animals) thrive.
+If you plan to do some landscaping, it is essential to research.
+Planting native plants are vital as it provides nectar, pollen, and seeds that help native species (e.g., butterflies, birds, bees, and other animals) thrive.

 Native plants do not require harmful fertilizers or pesticides that are toxic to the environment and native species.